saltech-consulting/blog/custom_ui_component/README.md

 ### Showing clipboard data

 Cool!
-We have our values persisted, but the input field are still empty after the page is saved and refreshed.
+We have our values persisted, but the input fields are still empty after the page is saved and refreshed.
 We should show the saved values in those input fields!
 Luckily this is not too hard.
 We can also rely on the Pega public API to do this.

 ```HTML
 <!-- save the primary page to primaryPage variable -->